lf-edge/eve/docs/BUILD.md

 2. Call `makerootfs.sh images/installer.yml rootfs_installer.img <format> <arch>`, which will:
     1. Build an image for the target architecture `<arch>` using `linuxkit` with a tar output format using `images/installer.yml` as the configuration file..
     2. Pipe the contents of the tar image to a docker container from either `mkrootfs-ext4` or `mkrootfs-squash`, depending on desired output format.
-    3. `mkrootfs-*` takes the contents of the tar image, modifies `grub.cf`, builds it into an ext4 filesystem image, and streams it to stdout.
+    3. `mkrootfs-*` takes the contents of the tar image, modifies `grub.cfg`, builds it into an ext4 or squasfhs filesystem image, and streams it to stdout.
     4. Direct the output to the targeted filename, in this case `rootfs_installer.img`.

 #### Installer: installer.raw